Dog food: Raw

 Raw feeding is the practice of feeding domestic dogs, cats and other animals a diet consisting primarily of uncooked meat, edible bones, and organs.
 The ingredients used to formulate raw diets can vary.
 Some pet owners choose to make homemade raw diets to feed their animals but commercial raw food diets are also available.

 Frozen, or fresh-prepared, meals come in raw or cooked form, some of which is made with ingredients that are inspected, approved, and certified by the USDA for human consumption, but formulated for pets.
 Part of this growing trend is the commercialization of home-made dog food for pet owners who want the same quality, but do not have the time or expertise to make it themselves.
 The advantage is forgoing the processing stage that traditional dog food undergoes.
 This causes less destruction of its nutritional integrity.

-The practice of feeding raw diets has raised some concerns due to the risk of foodborne illnesses, but dogs are well equipped to deal with any pathogens present in raw meat.
-However, caution should be excercised when handling raw meat around the old or very young.
-People who feed their dogs raw food do so for a multitude of reasons, including higher preparation standards, enzyme and vitamin integrity, or simply because their dog does better on raw food.
+The practice of feeding raw diets has raised some concerns due to the risk of foodborne illnesses, zoonosis and nutritional imbalances.
+People who feed their dogs raw food do so for a multitude of reasons, including but not limited to: culture, beliefs surrounding health, nutrition and what is perceived to be more natural for their pets.
+Feeding raw food can be perceived as allowing the pet to stay in touch with their wild, carnivorous ancestry.
 The raw food movement has occurred in parallel to the change in human food trends for more natural and organic products.